About me

 My research lies at the intersection of numerical optimization and numerical linear algebra, with an emphasis on scalability under limited memory and compute, and connections to high-performance computing and AI for Mathematics.
 Current focuses include:

-- Second- and higher-order methods for large-scale nonconvex optimization (complexity, design, and analysis)
+• Second- and higher-order methods for large-scale nonconvex optimization (algorithmic design, complexity analysis, and convergence analysis)

-- Iterative methods and solvers for linear and nonlinear systems (including preconditioning)
+• Iterative solvers for linear and nonlinear systems including preconditioning techniques

-- Extensions to stochastic, randomized, and distributed settings, and high-performance implementations
+• Extensions to stochastic, randomized, and distributed settings, with high-performance implementations

-- Foundations and early applications of formal methods (e.g., proof assistants / checkable reasoning) for reliable optimization and training workflows
+• Foundations and early applications of formal methods (e.g., proof assistants / checkable reasoning) to reliable optimization and training workflows